MatthieuCourbariaux/BinaryConnect/README.md

 This repository allows to easily reproduce the experimental results reported in:
 "BinaryConnect: Training Deep Neural Networks with binary weights during propagations".

+## Branches

+There are two branches in this repository:
+* The "master" branch is a pure Theano version of BinaryConnect.
+The results reported in our paper were obtained using this branch.
+* The "lasagne" branch is a Lasagne (and thus Theano) version of BinaryConnect.
+The results are very similar to those of the "master" branch.

 ## MNIST